davellaj/flashCardApp/README.md

 * Design allows
    - multiple level users (eg. Level 1 is beginner, Level 2 is intermediate)
    - multiple question sets with each level

+### Algorithm - App uses a simplified Spaced Repetition algorithm
+* Right Answer are moved to end of stack
+* Wrong Answers are moved back 3 positions
+* User continues until all are answered correct
+* Then is presented with the next question set